ju-klein/flock/docs/docs/aggregate-functions/aggregate-functions.md

    - **Example Use Cases**: Summarizing documents, aggregating product descriptions.

-2. [**`llm_reduce_json`**](/docs/aggregate-functions/llm-reduce): Aggregates multiple rows into a single JSON output using a language model, ideal for tasks like summarization or consolidating text across multiple features.

-   - **Example Use Cases**: Extracting key insights and sentiment from reviews, generating a summary with multiple attributes like themes and tone from survey responses.

 3. [**`llm_rerank`**](/docs/aggregate-functions/llm-rerank): Reorders a list of rows based on relevance to a prompt using a sliding window mechanism.
    - **Example Use Cases**: Reranking search results, adjusting document or product rankings.